Phyrra/Aggregator/README.md

 Installation
 ============

-The module is registered on bower, to install run
+The module is registered on npm, to install run
 ```
-bower --save install sama-aggregator
+yarn add sama-aggregator
 ```

+Since the library is written in Typescript, it comes with its own types.

 Usage
 =====

-The `Aggregator` is registered on the `window` object for global access.

 For full documentation, please refer to https://aggregator.000webhostapp.com/